 Once everybody has responded to this task, the spreadsheet’s owner can simply look at the central document to see updates and comments and a complete history of who did what.
 Even better, it is possible to set security roles, so some users may only be able to view the document, while others can make edits.
 People who have nothing to do with the document will not even know it exists.

-When professional services firms do things the old-fashioned way, they tend to accumulate lots of labour-intensive, manual, and frankly, demotivating tasks.
+Enjoy a reduction in labour-intensive, error-prone, and boring tasks When professional services firms do things the old-fashioned way, they tend to accumulate lots of labour-intensive, manual, and frankly, demotivating tasks.
 Instead of having six-figure, high-billing consultants attend to these duties, more progressive firms may choose to either outsource or hire employees that specialize in just this kind of work.

 Either way, an intelligent information management system can help automate such jobs as data entry and filing by pre-filling fields, suggesting tags, and enforcing editing rules.
 Again, if these kinds of jobs get done by outsourced workers or full-time employees, the system will make it easy to set security roles to allow all parties to collaborate on specific documents.